Overview

 Pregnancy and breastfeeding

-Your doctor will only prescribe nortriptyline for your pain while you're pregnant or breastfeeding if the benefits of taking the medicine outweigh the risks.
+Your doctor will only prescribe nortriptyline if the benefits of taking the medicine are greater than any possible risks.

 Taking nortriptyline with other medicines